kamilburda/gimp-export-layers/README.md

 Translations
 ------------

-If you want to provide translations for the plug-in, see the `Readme for Translators.txt` file in the `export_layers/locale` directory in the package.
+If you want to provide translations for the plug-in, see the `Readme for Translators.md` file in the `export_layers/locale` directory in the package.